 When deciding between Udemy vs Skillshare, one of the biggest differences is their pricing models.
 Nevertheless, they’re both quite affordable considering all they have to offer!

 Known for high variance in prices with courses commonly ranging between $14-$200, Udemy is a flash-sale machine and notable for its juicy deals.
-Because a subscription is not required and courses are purchased individually, this is a great way for learners to gain knowledge on a budget.
+Because a subscription is not required and courses can be purchased individually, this is a great way for learners to gain knowledge on a budget.

 One of Udemy’s most convenient features is its 30-day refund rule.
 This means that you can ask for a refund up to 30 days into a course you’ve purchased if it’s not meeting your expectations.

-If you’re looking for learning opportunities for employees, Udemy for Business is a fantastic option, offering 5,500 in-demand courses at $360 per person per year.
+If you’re looking for learning opportunities for employees, Udemy Business is a fantastic option, offering over 6,000 in-demand courses to choose from at $360 per person per year.